Muran (film): Plot

-After some time of travelling, both of them meet the youngsters who were responsible for Nanda's car seize in a motel.
-Arjun initiates a fight with them, and Nanda joins to help Arjun.
+After some time travelling, both of them meet the youngsters responsible for seizing Nanda's car in a motel.
+Arjun initiates a fight with them, and Nanda joins to help him.
 Finally, while escaping in their car, both of them chase and make the same thing happen to Nanda's car.
-Afterwards, while approaching the destination of their journey, Arjun explains to Nanda his idea of solving both of their problems in a criss-cross manner.
-The plan calls for Arjun to kill Nanda's wife and for Nanda to kill Arjun's father.
-Arjun explains that no one can solve the murder, as Arjun and Nanda are strangers and no motive can be determined by the police and outsiders.
-Arjun explains as both of them are strangers, if he kills Nanda's wife in a situation that appears to be an accident while Nanda is officially engaged in another place, nothing can be traced.
+Afterwards, while approaching the destination of their journey, Arjun explains to Nanda his idea of solving both their problems in a criss-cross manner.
+The plan calls for Arjun to kill Indhu and for Nanda to kill Devarajan.
+Arjun explains that no one can solve the murder, as Arjun and Nanda are strangers and the police and outsiders cannot determine any motive.
+Arjun explains that, as both of them are strangers, if he kills Nanda's wife in a situation that appears to be an accident while Nanda is officially engaged in another place, nothing can be traced.
 Nanda immediately turns down the deal and leaves.

 In a week's daily routine, Nanda increasingly identifies with Arjun's idea that the only problem in his life is his wife.
-After a week's time, his wife is involved in an accident on the highway and dies on the spot.
-The next day, Arjun comes to Nanda's home and describes how he created the accident and how he found out Indhu had been unfaithful to Nanda by having an affair with her colleague named Gowtham.
-Arjun asks Nanda to complete his part of the plan by murdering his dad and explains he had another plan for him.
+After a week, his wife is involved in an accident on the highway and dies on the spot.
+The next day, Arjun comes to Nanda's home and describes how he caused the accident and how he found out Indhu had been unfaithful to Nanda by having an affair with her colleague Gowtham.
+Arjun asks Nanda to complete his part of the plan by murdering his father and explains he had another plan for him.
 Both of them meet frequently at locations where no one can see them together, and both of them are officially unconnected strangers to the world.
-Nanda explains he can't murder anyone.
+Nanda explains he cannot murder anyone.
 Arjun forces him to go through with it by saying that his dad was an evil human and the only way for him to have a happy life is for his father to die.

-Meanwhile, a policeman and a relative of Indhu suspects that Nanda arranged for Indhu's accident by hiring a hitman, as Nanda started living happily together with his love.
-The policeman's suspicions cause him to become Arjun's next target.
+Meanwhile, a policeman and a relative of Indhu suspects that Nanda arranged Indhu's accident by hiring a hitman, as Nanda started living happily with his love.
+The policeman's suspicions make him Arjun's next target.
 Arjun kills him, and the news reports that the policeman was killed due to an electrical leak in his home.